bbauska/W3Cx-5of5/README.md

   title="CodePen: validating user input 'on the fly' using JavaScript" alt="CodePen: validating user input 'on the fly' using JavaScript." />
 </p>
-<p align="center"><a href="https://codepen.io/w3devcampus/pen/pPgWoq">
+<h6 align="center"><a href="https://codepen.io/w3devcampus/pen/pPgWoq"
+target="_blank" rel="noopener noreferrer">
-CodePen: validating user input 'on the fly' using JavaScript</a>.</p>
+CodePen: validating user input 'on the fly' using JavaScript</a>.</h6>

 <h5>HTML form input can be sent using Ajax / JavaScript</h5>

-Another approach is to use JavaScript for sending the form content with Ajax.
+<p>Another approach is to use JavaScript for sending the form content with
+Ajax.</p>

 <h5>JavaScript can be used for validating user input &quot;on the fly&quot;</h5>

-While one is typing or selecting a color, or moving a slider, JavaScript event listeners can be used to track the user&apos;s interactions in real time, and perform some validation steps along with giving visual feedback.
+<p>While one is typing or selecting a color, or moving a slider, JavaScript
+event listeners can be used to track the user&apos;s interactions in real time, and perform some validation steps along with giving visual feedback.</p>

-We&apos;ve already seen how we can track the keys typed in an input field in real time:
+<p>We&apos;ve already seen how we can track the keys typed in an input field in
+real time:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~ 508. codepen: simple input field validation (483) ~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">